Ezeko/backendevaluation/readme.md

 /users/stories/:user

 Get users story created by the User.
-The user parameter is the username of the user.
+The user parameter is the id of the user.

 PATH VARIABLES
 user